u0078867/ulema-ul-analyzer/README.md

 With U.L.E.M.A. you can:
 - Perform anatomical landmark reconstruction and process joint kinematics using the embedded engine [BodyMech](http://www.bodymech.nl/);
 - Segment the motion file data into *motion cycles* based on a custom-made event scheme;
-- Calculate spatio-temporal parameters for cycles;
+- Calculate spatiotemporal parameters for cycles;
 - Rank each cycle by using the RMSE technique (see articles below);
 - Calculate clinically relevant summary indices such as the Arm Variable Score (AVS) and Arm Profile Score (APS);
 - Add data regarding calibrated anatomical landmarks, kinematics and spatio-temporal parameters back to the original C3D for [Polygon](http://www.vicon.com/Software/Polygon) reports;
 - Export data in different formats (MAT, CSV, PDF, XML);
 - Create reference data MAT files from processed data;
-- Save processed data MAT files for further (re)processing;
 - Create / edit / delete different sets of processing options (procotols);

-U.L.E.M.A. is provided together with the "Report Generator", a stand-alone Python-based and plugin-enabled GUI application for transforming custom-made templates into (editable) reports.
+U.L.E.M.A. is provided together with the "Report Generator", a stand-alone Python-based and plugin-enabled GUI application to transform custom-made templates into (editable) reports.

-The software was developed by the Catholic University of Leuven (Belgium) through a collaboration between the following groups:
+The software was developed at the Catholic University of Leuven (Belgium) through a collaboration between the following groups:
-- [CMAL-P](http://www.uzleuven.be/en/laboratory-for-clinical-movementanalysis/research) (Clinical Movement Analysis Laboratory, UZ Pellenberg)
+- [CMAL-P](http://www.uzleuven.be/en/laboratory-for-clinical-movementanalysis/research) (Clinical Movement Analysis Laboratory, University Hospital Pellenberg)
-- [PMA](http://www.mech.kuleuven.be/en/pma/) (Division of Production engineering, Machine design and Automation)
+- [Dept. Mechanical Engineerin](http://www.mech.kuleuven.be/en/pma/) (Division of Production engineering, Machine design and Automation, KU Leuven)
-- [FaBeR](http://www.kuleuven.be/english) (Faculty of Kinesiology and Rehabilitation Sciences)
+- [Dept. Rehabilitation Sciences](hhttps://gbiomed.kuleuven.be/english/research/50000743/nrrg1/nrrg.htm) (Neuromotor Rehabilitation Research Group, KU Leuven)

 The most recent version of U.L.E.M.A. is **1.0.6**.